Steven-N-Hart/best-practice-code-templates/bash/README.md

 ```
 Here I made sure that there was a file passed from the CLI (option `-c`) before I sourced it.
 By using the `source` function, I have now made the `DUMMY_VERSION` variable available to this script.
 If no config file was provided, I set the value to `NA`.
 Either way, I now have made sure that I have a value set for `DUMMY_VERSION`.

-The last step is to do any input validation
+The last step is to do any input validation.
+Here, I am making sure the `$NUM_REPEATS` variable is not null (it's a required argument), making sure it's a number > 0, and ensuring that I didn't specify that I want to run tests.
+This way when I run my test,  I don't have to supply a `-n` parameter
 ```bash
 #Vaidate required input
 if [[ -z "$NUM_REPEATS" ]] || [[ "$NUM_REPEATS" -le 0 ]] && [[ -z "$RUN_TEST" ]]